Andrew Jackson (linebacker): Houston Roughnecks

-Jackson was drafted in the 7th round during phase three in the 2020 XFL Draft by the Houston Roughnecks.
+Jackson was selected in the 7th round during phase three in the 2020 XFL draft by the Houston Roughnecks.
 He was waived during final roster cuts on January 22, 2020.

 St. Louis BattleHawks

 Jackson signed with the St. Louis BattleHawks on February 18, 2020.
 His contract was terminated when the league suspended operations on April 10, 2020.

 Duke City Gladiators

 Jackson signed with the Duke City Gladiators on April 27, 2021.